microsoft/sqldev/pages/java/ubuntu/az/az-java-ubuntu-1.md

   - /java/ubuntu/az/step/1
 ---

 > In this section, you create an Azure Hosted SQL Database.
-After that you will install the necessary dependencies to create Java apps with SQL Server.
+After that you will install the necessary dependencies to create Java apps with Azure SQL.

 ## Step 1.1 Create Azure Hosted SQL Database

 {% include partials/setup_azure_sql_instance.md %}